COVID Updated and New Normal Protocols. updated 6/2023

 Will I get a reminder call or email before my appointment?

 We do not make individual calls.
-We provide you with an appointment card at the time of the reserved appointment that clearly states the chosen day, date, and time.
+We provide you with an appointment card or text when the appointment is reserved that clearly states the chosen day, date, and time.
 If we are given a current email, we do send a Courtesy Confirmation at the beginning of the week of your scheduled appointment.

 What happens if I miss an appointment?